Applications for on-farm energy assessments are closing soon

-The on-farm assessments are available to eligible primary producers until March 2020 or until available funding is exhausted (whichever comes first).
-Apply early so you don't miss out.
+Applications for on-farm energy assessments available to eligible primary producers close on 31 March 2020 or until available funding is exhausted (whichever comes first).

 You will need an on-farm energy assessment, or an equivalent certified assessment conducted in the past two years, to access one of the grants in the Agriculture Investment Energy Plan.

-You will need to provide supporting documentation with your application.
+You will need to provide supporting documentation with your on-farm energy assessment application.

 Learn more about preparing your documentation.